bitcoin-dot-org/developer.bitcoin.org/devguide/block_chain.rst

 In the example given above, you will produce a successful hash on average every other try.
 You can even estimate the probability that a given hash attempt will generate a number below the :term:`target <nbits>` threshold.
 Bitcoin assumes a linear probability that the lower it makes the target threshold, the more hash attempts (on average) will need to be tried.

 New blocks will only be added to the block chain if their hash is at least as challenging as a :term:`difficulty` value expected by the consensus protocol.
-Every 2,016 blocks, the `network <../devguide/p2p_network.html>`__ uses timestamps stored in each block header to calculate the number of seconds elapsed between generation of the first and last of those last 2,016 blocks.
+Every 2,016 blocks, the |network| uses timestamps stored in each block header to calculate the number of seconds elapsed between generation of the first and last of those last 2,016 blocks.
 The ideal value is 1,209,600 seconds (two weeks).

 -  If it took fewer than two weeks to generate the 2,016 blocks, the expected difficulty value is increased proportionally (by as much as 300%) so that the next 2,016 blocks should take exactly two weeks to generate if hashes are checked at the same rate.